John Doucette: Early years

 John Doucette was born in Brockton, Massachusetts, the eldest of three children of Nellie S. (née Bishop) and Arthur J. Doucette.
 During his childhood, his family moved frequently, as his father sought work during the Great Depression.
-He completed grammar school in Haverhill, Massachusetts; graduated from Lincoln High School in Los Angeles, California; and later, in April 1943, he enlisted in the United States Army and served in Europe as an infantry rifleman during World War II.
+He completed grammar school in Haverhill, Massachusetts; graduated from Abraham Lincoln High School in Los Angeles, California; and later, in April 1943, he enlisted in the United States Army and served in Europe as an infantry rifleman during World War II.
 With regard to Doucette's early experience and training as an actor, he began to perform on stage at the age of 15 in plays at his high school.
 He subsequently performed at the Pasadena Playhouse before being cast in Hollywood films in the early 1940s.

 Film career

 Doucette's film debut, in an uncredited role as a reporter, was in Footsteps in the Dark in 1941.
 He appeared uncredited in at least two other movies before his budding film career was interrupted by his military service during World War II.
 Following his discharge, he resumed acting in Hollywood, where he soon began to receive more substantial, credited roles in releases by smaller production companies, such as The Burning Cross and The Road to the Big House for Somerset Pictures Corporation in 1947.
 Doucette continued to progress in obtaining dramatic roles for larger studios, including a small part as an architect in The Fountainhead in 1949.
-His other notable performances include bit parts in High Noon, The Robe, Sierra, and the mega-budget Cleopatra.
+His other notable performances include bit parts in High Noon, The Robe, The Far Country, Sierra, and the mega-budget Cleopatra.
 Doucette also appeared in the John Wayne films The Sea Chase, The Sons of Katie Elder, True Grit, and Big Jake as well as portraying Gen. Lucian Truscott in the 1970 epic Patton.